Why This Matters

 Framing

-- Presentation shapes interpretation—the same information can lead to different conclusions depending on whether it's framed positively or negatively
+- Presentation shapes interpretation.
+The same information can lead to different conclusions depending on whether it's framed positively or negatively.
+A medical procedure described as having a "90% survival rate" feels very different from one with a "10% mortality rate," even though the data is identical.

-- Gain vs. loss framing activates different decision-making processes: gain frames work better for prevention behaviors, loss frames for detection behaviors
+- Gain vs. loss framing activates different decision-making processes: gain frames (emphasizing benefits) tend to work better for prevention behaviors, while loss frames (emphasizing what you'll miss) tend to work better for detection behaviors

-- Selective emphasis highlights certain aspects while downplaying others, guiding audiences toward preferred interpretations without changing facts
+- Selective emphasis highlights certain aspects while downplaying others, guiding audiences toward preferred interpretations without changing the underlying facts

 Repetition

-- Familiarity breeds liking—the mere exposure effect shows that repeated contact with a stimulus increases positive feelings toward it
+- Familiarity breeds liking.
+The mere exposure effect shows that repeated contact with a stimulus increases positive feelings toward it, even without conscious awareness.

 - Enhances message retention by strengthening memory traces and making recall easier during decision moments